specklesystems/speckle-docs-OLD/user/manager.md

 # Speckle Manager

 Speckle Manager is a standalone desktop application that helps you manage your Speckle Accounts and Connectors.
-**You don't need Manager to be able use the rest of the Speckle platform** (web, api, connectors etc), but it greatly helps!
+**You don't need Speckle Manager to be able use the rest of the Speckle platform** (web, api, connectors etc), but it greatly helps!

 Throughout this documentation we'll assume you have used Speckle Manager to set up your account and install the connectors.
 [Alternative methods](/user/manager.md#adding-accounts-manually) are also supported.